Nadler: Executive privilege can't be used to 'hide wrongdoing' in Mueller report

 "As we learned from the Nixon tapes case, executive privilege cannot be used to hide wrongdoing."

-A battle over executive privilege, the right of the president to shield certain information, could be the next flashpoint in the battle surrounding the Mueller probe.
+A battle over executive privilege, the right presidents often claim to shield certain information, could be the next flashpoint in the battle surrounding the Mueller probe.

 All eyes are now on Attorney General William Barr, who is tasked with analyzing the report and deciding what portions of it can be shared with Congress and ultimately the public.
 He's expected to deliver those characterizations as soon as Sunday.